AB2000-prof/Auction-System-with-Enhanced-Security-Features-To-Tackle-Shill-Bidding/README.md

  -  Appendix also has Images of the Application running live.

 Location of the Code:
+ public > SRC > Components
+ public > SRC > Redux
+ public > SRC > Redux

+Explanation of Commenting: I have made comments throughout the files, usually at the top of a block of code to maintain an elegant appearance.

 Below I will provide references for the code which has been reused, and why it has been used.